Vector (video game)

-Vector is a 2012 side-scrolling platformer game developed and published by Cyprus-based studio Nekki for Windows, Android, and iOS.
+Vector is a 2012 side-scrolling platform game developed and published by Cyprus-based studio Nekki for Windows, Android, and iOS.
 The objective of the game is to break free from the cycle as a free runner.

 Plot

 Vector revolves around a silhouette protagonist who lives in a dystopian world controlled by “the system” through a mind control device implanted in the brains of the people.
-When the protagonist's implant is accidentally knocked out and the working networks cannot keep him calm, he uses the parkour skills in order to escape the city before getting captured by the hunters sent by the "Big Brother.”
+When the protagonist knocks out his implant, and the working networks cannot keep him calm, he uses the parkour skills in order to escape the city before getting captured by the hunters sent by the "Big Brother.”

 Reception

 Damien McFerran of Pocket Gamer rated 8 out of 10 stars for the Android version and wrote that Vectors playability makes up for its lack of innovation.
 In their review of the iOS version, Slide to Play wrote "Vector is a fantastic free-running simulation with plenty to love", though the reviewer described the gameplay as "a bit repetitive at times".
 Reviewing the Facebook version, Pete Davison of Adweeks SocialTimes blog called it "an impressive game in all respects" but said it needs better social features.
 Leif Johnson reviewed the Facebook version for Gamezebo and rated 4 out of 5 stars.
 Johnson described the gameplay as occasionally grindy but concluded that the game is "fun stuff, and much more challenging than your run-of-the mill Facebook fare."
 Cameron Woolsey of GameSpot rated 7 out of 10 stars for the PC version and wrote that the game is "a fast-paced joyride" when it does annoy with its grind.